• Skip to primary navigation

 Cooked ground beef in a black skillet.

-Step 1: Start by adding the ground meat to a skillet over medium heat.
-Use a spoon or spatula to break it apart as it cooks.
+Step 1: Start by adding the ground beef to a large skillet over medium heat.
+Use a spoon or spatula to break it apart as it cooks and continue cooking until the beef is no longer pink.

 Sofrito, olives, sazon, garlic, spices, peppers and onions added to the cooked beef.

-Step 2: Add the peppers, onions, sofrito, garlic, sazon, oregano, cumin, and vinegar, stirring well to combine.
+Step 2: Add the peppers, onion garlic, olives, sofrito, sazon, oregano, cumin, and vinegar, stirring well to combine.
+Sauté until the onion and garlic mixture is soften and onions are translucent.

 Note: If the ground meat is too oily, carefully drain off some of the excess oil from the pan.